 If you have a score of 500 or below, you’re going to really struggle to find a mortgage, even with help from government-backed programs.
 So what do you do if you can’t find a mortgage?

 Increasing your credit score is a function of leveraging all of these tools.
-One of the best ways to improve your score may sound counterintuitive: Increasing your available credit.
+One of the best ways to improve your score may sound counterintuitive: increasing your available credit.
 You can do this by paying down balances or requesting a limit increase from your credit card company.
 By increasing the credit limit without changing your spending habits, you decrease your credit utilization while continuing to pay your statement off on time.

 Another thing you can do is open new lines of credit, so long as you can do it responsibly.
 Taking out a small personal loan or leasing a car before applying for a home loan adds some diversity to your credit mix and gives you a strong payment history.
 It will take a little time to reflect on your credit score — but if your score is under 500, you shouldn’t rush into buying a house anyway.

-As we’ve touched on throughout this piece, increasing your down payment is a surefire way to give yourself a better shot at mortgage approval.
+If possible, increasing your down payment is a surefire way to give yourself a better shot at mortgage approval.
 Of course, that’s easier said than done.
 But if you can earn some extra money from a side hustle, get financial help from a family member, or benefit from an inheritance, you may soon have more cash for a down payment.